-Activity Environment: The environment (including any room or other space) used for a Service. adult: A person aged 18 or over.
-Authorised Person: A person authorised in writing (including a text) by a parent of a child to collect the child from the Activity Environment or otherwise care for the child for a short period (including a person nominated by a parent on a sign-in form to collect their child at the end of a Service). child: A person under the age of 18. child abuse: An act or omission endangering the physical, emotional or spiritual health or development of a child, as more fully explained in clause 21 of this booklet.
+Activity Environment: The environment (including any room or other space) used for a Storehouse Activity eg the room used for a Storehouse Appointment. adult: A person aged 18 or over. child: A person who is under the age of 18. child abuse: An act or omission endangering the physical, emotional or spiritual health or development of a child, as more fully explained in clause 19 of this booklet.
+Coordinator: In respect of the Storehouse Ministry or a Storehouse Activity, the person appointed to be the leader of the Storehouse Ministry or Storehouse Activity.